Alcarin/CodeTextor/docs/DEV_GUIDE.md

 ## 1. Project Purpose

-**CodeTextor** is a local application designed to analyze source code using **Tree-sitter**, extract semantic **chunks** (functions, classes, modules, comments), and build a **vector index** using **SQLite-vec** for fast semantic retrieval.
+**CodeTextor** is a local **multi-project** application designed to analyze source code using **Tree-sitter**, extract semantic **chunks** (functions, classes, modules, comments), and build **isolated vector indexes** using **SQLite-vec** for fast semantic retrieval.
-It acts as an **MCP (Model Context Protocol) server** and can be used by IDE plugins or LLM assistants to retrieve contextual information about a project, enabling code understanding, navigation, and search.
+It acts as an **MCP (Model Context Protocol) server** and can be used by IDE plugins or LLM assistants to retrieve contextual information about multiple projects simultaneously, enabling code understanding, navigation, and search across different codebases.

-The project’s goal is to:
+The project's goal is to:

 * Build an *embedded* RAG-like retrieval system for code, without external dependencies.
+* Support **multiple projects** with complete isolation (one SQLite-vec database per project).
 * Provide precise, hierarchical code chunks with semantic meaning.
-* Expose structured APIs for retrieval, navigation, and symbol introspection.
+* Expose structured APIs for retrieval, navigation, and symbol introspection with **explicit project scoping**.
 * Remain modular, lightweight, and transparent for both developers and AI agents.

 ---